CCA Board Members

 Dr. Norm SkjonsbergCCA Director, NB

-Dr. Norm Skjonsberg is a 1993 graduate of Palmer College in Davenport Iowa.
-He has been in private practice for over 26 years and is currently the director of a multidisciplinary clinic in Saint John, New Brunswick that offers chiropractic, acupuncture, kinesiology and grief counselling.
+Dr. Norm Skjonsberg is a 1993 graduate of Palmer College in Davenport, Iowa.
+He has been in private practice for over 26 years and is currently the director of multidisciplinary clinics in Saint John and Grand Bay- Westfield, New Brunswick, that offer chiropractic, acupuncture, kinesiology, massage therapy and grief counselling.
 Dr. Skjonsberg has been active in the New Brunswick Chiropractor’s Association since 1998 and has served as secretary, vice-president and was president for 14 years.
-He is currently the immediate past president and received the NBCA Presidents Citation Award in 2019.
-He lives in Grand Bay-Westfield, NB and has been a Volunteer Firefighter in the region since 1998.
-He has recived the prestigious awards of Rookie of the Year and Firefighter of the Year.
-Currently, he is currently serving as a District Chief for the Volunteer Firefighters.
-Dr. Skjonsberg is the proud father of one daughter, Chantal Skjonsberg who resides in the Ottawa area and works as a Doctor of Veterinary Medicine.
+He received the NBCA Presidents Citation Award in 2019.
+He lives in Grand Bay-Westfield, NB, and has been a volunteer firefighter in the region since 1999.
+He has received the prestigious awards of Rookie of the Year and Firefighter of the Year.
+Currently, he is currently serving as a District Chief for the volunteer firefighters.
+Dr. Skjonsberg is the proud father of one daughter, Dr. Chantal Skjonsberg, who resides in the Ottawa area and works as a Doctor of Veterinary Medicine.

 Dr. Glenn GuildersonCCA Director, NS